Everything PR News

 Final Thought

 PR is not dying.
-It's dissolving into a broader discipline: digital storytelling powered by data — and now powered by AI visibility.
+It is dissolving into a broader discipline: digital storytelling powered by data — and now powered by AI visibility.

-The agencies that understand this are not asking, "How do we get coverage?"
-They are asking, "How do we build narratives that move through digital ecosystems, surface inside AI engines, and drive measurable impact?"
+The agencies that understand this are not asking "How do we get coverage?"
+They are asking "How do we build narratives that move through digital ecosystems, surface inside AI engines, and drive measurable impact?"
+That is a different question — and the firms that answer it correctly compound the advantage.
+The ones that do not eventually pay for it.

 EPR Editorial Team